 Some advice if it feels like things are getting dicey?
 Behave more like a pedestrian.

-"If you don't feel safe on the road, ride on the sidewalk," Parad says, adding it's best to find an alternate route and avoid traffic-laden areas altogether when possible.
+"If you don't feel safe on the road, ride on the sidewalk," Parad said, adding it's best to find an alternate route and avoid traffic-laden areas altogether when possible.

-Organizations like the Boston Cyclists Union and Bowdoin Bike School also host group rides for people who would rather have some experienced company while acclimatizing to city biking.
+Organizations like the Boston Cyclists Union also host group rides for people who would rather have some experienced company while acclimatizing to city biking.

-There can also be comfort in a routine, says Mark Vautour, store manager for Landry's Bicycles on Commonwealth Avenue by Boston University.
+There can also be comfort in a routine, said Mark Vautour, store manager for Landry's Bicycles on Commonwealth Avenue.
 If you plan to ride to and from work, for example, do a little preliminary research and get to know the ins and outs of that particular route.